Ash Ketchum began his Pokemon journey at 10 years, 10 months, and 10 days old.

-The theory of slowed time states that the pace of time in the show is considerably slower than it is in actual life because it broadcasts an episode that is about 30 minutes each week.
+The theory of slowed time says that time on the show moves much more slowly than it does in real life, since each episode is about 30 minutes long and is shown once a week.

 Arbitary Age Theory

-The random age theory suggests that the word “age” is a different concept in the Pokemon world than it is in reality.
+The random age theory says that the word “age” in the Pokemon world means something different than it does in real life.

-If a person reaches the age of ten and wants to enter the realm of Pokemon, they are designated “ten”.
+If a person is ten years old and wants to join the Pokemon world, they are called “ten.”

-The theory says that for things such as (grand) children, the age of this child corresponds to the shockingly young stage at which children begin to come of age.
-Ash was perhaps 18 years old, but had not yet achieved the status of “ten”.
+The theory says that when it comes to things like (grand) children, the age of this child matches the shockingly young age at which children start to become adults.

-This idea is, as its name suggests, quite random and isn’t backed by any official declarations or even facts.
+As the name suggests, this idea is pretty random and isn’t based on any official statements or even facts.